Vertex Diary

 From the crystal chandeliers to the enormous ballroom, Dolmabahce’s magnificence is visible in every aspect.
 Explore its beautiful rooms and discover its significance in the Ottoman Empire’s closing years.

-1. When is the ideal time to visit Istanbul?
+1. When is the best time to travel to Istanbul?

 2. How can I get around Istanbul?